isomerpages/moe-marisstellahigh/_admission/Admission (Secondary)/2025 Sec 1 Registration.md

 <h1>2025 Secondary 1 Registration</h1>
 <p></p>
 <p>Dear Parent/Guardian,</p>
-<p>We are delighted to welcome your son to Maris Stella High School!</p>
+<p>We are delighted to welcome your son/ward to Maris Stella High School!</p>
 <p>We would like to congratulate him on his PSLE results and for choosing
 to continue his education with us.</p>
-<p>Please note that there is no need for your son to report to school for
+<p>Please note that there is no need for your son/ward to report to school
-registration on 18 December 2024.</p>
+for registration on 18 December 2024.</p>
 <p>There will be no webinar as we will share important information regarding
-your son’s Secondary 1 Posting via the Parents Gateway (PG) after 5 pm. on the posting day.
+your son’s/ward's Secondary 1 Posting via the Parents Gateway (PG) after 5 pm. on the posting day.
 Please download the PG mobile application <a href="https://pg.moe.edu.sg/forms/sdf" rel="noopener nofollow" target="_blank">here</a> if you do not have it yet.</p>
 <p>If you have any questions or concerns, please do not hesitate to <a href="https://www.marisstellahigh.moe.edu.sg/about-mshs/contact-us/" rel="noopener nofollow" target="_blank">contact</a> the
 school office.
-We look forward to partnering with you in your son’s secondary education journey.</p>
+We look forward to partnering with you in your son’s/ward's secondary education journey.</p>
 <div data-type="detailGroup" class="isomer-accordion-group isomer-accordion isomer-accordion-white">
 <details class="isomer-details">
 <summary><strong>Reporting Details (First Day of School)</strong>